 Prevention starts with the kind of environment we create for kids.
-Any space that encourages children to talk about their concerns and encourages adults to listen, believe and act on these concerns, is an environment where harm is much less likely to occur and more likely to be taken seriously if it does happen.
+Any space that centers the wellbeing of our tamariki, encourages them to talk about their concerns and encourages adults to listen, believe and act on these concerns is an environment where harm is much less likely to occur and more likely to be taken seriously if it does happen.